cidm-ph/pertpipe/README.md

 ```
 git clone https://github.com/cidm-ph/pertpipe.git
 ```
-Then you can use setup.py
+Then you can use setup.py with or without datadir.
+Only use datadir if you intend on having all your databases in a location OTHER than default.
 ```
-python setup.py
+python setup.py $DATADIR
 ```

 ## Usage